ceph/ceph/doc/start/hardware-recommendations.rst

 configuration option.

 - Setting the :confval:`osd_memory_target` below 2GB is not
-  recommended.  eph may fail to keep the memory consumption under 2GB and extremely slow performance is likely.
+  recommended.
+Ceph may fail to keep the memory consumption under 2GB and extremely slow performance is likely.

 - Setting the memory target between 2GB and 4GB typically works but may result